ambr3/-Ambr3Calendar/README.md

 Why PWA?
 I hate loads of installed apps on my phone, that simple.

 Why make this?
-I dont use Calendars to store anything on my phone, but somtimes it just nice to know where a date lands on a day when planning things.
-Also added some important dates for extra info.
+I dont use Calendars to store my events, I still use a diary (Yes with a pen) but somtimes its just nice to know where a date lands on a day when planning things.
+Also i added some important dates for extra info.

+This is Vibe-Coded, I can code but not well.
+AI helps me alot to get my ideas into real things, without AI by the time ive coded somthing, ive either got bored or i just cant get the code to work.

+I would always recommend using Vanadium (GrapheneOS) or Brave Browser to install PWA's for max security.
+Please use at your own risk, as stated this has been vibe-coded and always check for security flaws before using.

 ## Features